emarcey/cicerone/glossary/brewing.md

 		* some ales, like altbier and kölsch
 * **Lautering:** process of separating wort/mash from residual grain as efficiently as possibly
 	* Usually consists of mashout, recirculation, sparging
+* **Malting:** the process by which starch is liberated from a grain for use in brewing
+	* Necessary because raw barley kernels are very hard, and carbohydrates are inaccessible
+	* Key stages
+		* steeping: barley is submerged in water on and off for 2-3 days
+			* moisture content rises from 12% to 45%
+			* hydration stimulates growth of barley plant
+		* germination: barley is removed from water and kept moist for 3-5 days, turned intermittently
+			* allows the barley seed to begin growing
+			* kernel produces little roots (chits or rootlets)
+			* internal structure changes
+				* enzymes break down protein matrix and cell walls
+				* endosperm becomes soft and chalky
+			* extent of modification is a result of germination time, temperature, and other factors
+			* modern brewers look for "well-modified malts,"
+				* this means that starches are readily accessible
+			* at the end of germination, the modified barley is known as "green malt"
+		* kilning
+			* 4 goals:
+				* reduce grain's moisture content to facilitate long-term storage (down to about 4%)
+				* preserve key enzymes for activation during brewing
+				* drive off dimethyl sulfide (DMS) and undesirable flavor compounds
+				* develop malt flavor through light toasting
+			* process
+				* green malt loaded onto kiln's perforated floors
+				* fans drive hot air through floor to reduce moisture (usually 122-140°F/50-60°C)
+					* lower temperature than last stage to minimize destruction of enzymes
+				* last stage of kilning when moisture is around 5%
+					* curing
+					* temperatures used are usually responsible for variations in flavor
+		* cleaning: kilned malt is cleaned (rootlets are removed)
 * **Oktoberfest:** locally called Wiesn (the meadow) is a folk festival in Theresienwiese in Munich from the last 2 weekends of September to the first weekend of October
 	* began in 1810 with the marriage of Prince Ludwig
 	* image tied to immense beer tents (that can fit thousands of people!)